toni-moreno/domainhealth-ng/README.md

 DomainHealth-NG have maintained the old configuration system from Original DomainHealth with -D<parameter_key>=<value> style config but also introduces a new dh_global.properties file to centralize all config parameters and simplify changes and maintenance.

-In this way you should configure by setting only one parameter dh_config_file as the only JAVA_OPTIONS to add.
-An default dh_global.properties is located at the root of the sources directory.
+In this way you should configure all settings  configuring only one parameter dh_config_file as the only JAVA_OPTIONS to add or leaving a config file named "dh_global.properties" in the Domain root path.

+ An default dh_global.properties is located at the root of the sources directory

-1.-  Edit setDomainEnv.sh and add at the end.
+a)  You can config by editing setDomainEnv.sh and add at the end.

 ```
 case ${SERVER_NAME} in